jbshep/conversational-python-legacy/chapters/ch4_funcs.md

 ```

 How does this work?
 When we call a function, we must provide the correct number
-of values to the function.
-The correct number of values is based on how many
+of values to the function, in the right order.
+The correct number of values is
-parameters the function has.
-In this case, the function `print_email` has two
+based on how many parameters the function has.
+In this case, the function
-parameters, `first` and `last`.
-The *values* we pass to the definition of a
+`print_email` has two parameters, `first` and `last`.
+The *values* we pass to
-function are called the *arguments*.
-When a function is called, the arguments’
+the definition of a function are called the *arguments*.
+When a function is
-values become the parameters’ values.
-Thus, `first` gets the value `"Shania"`
+called, the arguments’ values become the parameters’ values.
+Thus, `first` gets
-and `last` gets the value `"Carrington"`.
+the value `"Shania"` and `last` gets the value `"Carrington"`.

 Clever readers might suspect that this function has a bug.
 It looks like if the
 last name is fewer than four characters long or the first name is fewer than